Thursday, 2 August 2012

 Previous story: Malaysia Cup 1994 Next story: Love in Decals

 Oh, they had genuine reasons to whine.
-When they played in Malaysia, the pitch seemed rougher, the tackles much harder.
-The referees were also more 'kayu'.
+Whenever they played in Malaysia, the pitch seemed rougher/the tackles much harder.
+The referees were also more "kayu".
 A match seldom finished without a contentious decision.
 These were the reasons why I didn't think Singapore should have continued playing in the Malaysia Cup.
-I believe the same problems will arise in the newly announced edition.
+I believed the same problems would arise in the newly announced edition.
 New era, same bias.
-I can understand the practice our Young Lions need, but to play in controversial matches again?
+I can understand the practice our Young Lions need but to play in controversial matches again?
 Nah.

 My interest in the old Malaysia Cup peaked at the finals of 1994.
 At the time, I was into my second job and had started dating.
-My object of affection was a slim, intelligent girl who ran a family counselling centre.
+My object of affection was a slim intelligent girl who ran a family counselling centre.
 Luckily for me, she had a colleague who was related to Fandi Ahmad's manager and they both got on well.
 It was Fandi who invited us to go along for the finals.
-We drove up in two cars, the two of us riding with the manager.
+On that weekend, we drove up in two cars - me and D riding with the manager.
 The manager was unlike anyone we have ever seen in football management.
-For one, she was female - an elderly lady probably in her 50s.
-She had auburny-grey hair and a maternal air about her.
+For one, she was female: an elderly lady likely to be in her 50s.
+She had auburny grey hair and a maternal air about her.
 From what I could see, she had a penchant for silky floral print dresses.
-She wasn't slow when she drove, but she drove with care.
-There were others in the party.
+She wasn't slow when she drove, but she did drive with care.
+There were others in this Malaysia Cup party of ours.

 The match was to be played at the new Shah Alam stadium.
 We had concerns about locating the stadium as it was shown on the map to be in some industrial part of KL, but that turned out to be a needless worry.

 Arriving at the stadium, we parked our car at a sandy lot.
-It looked like a car park that was unfinished.
-When it comes to football matches, I'm always apprehensive about mobs, so I would always look out for signs of trouble.
-That day, however, everything looked pretty low-key.
+It had fringe grass and some unused concrete drain casts, looking altogether unfinished.
+At football matches I'm always apprehensive about mobs, so I always look out for signs of trouble.
+That day, however, everything looked pretty low key.
 There were banners put up and people chanting from chartered buses.
-Everything looked ordinary, so we streamed into the stadium when the public loudspeakers beckoned.
-Once inside, we realised that we were amongst the early ones.
-But once the stadium started filling up, so did the noise decibels go up.
+Everything looked ordinary and so we streamed into the stadium when the public loudspeakers beckoned.
+Once inside, we realised that we were among the early ones.
+But once the stadium started filling up, so did the noise decibels go up too!

 Many of the Singapore supporters were decked out in red; we were no different.
 We also wore special-edition bandannas tied round our heads.
 Other folks used them as scarfs.